-Upon receipt of the analytical results and data validation, the sample data will be compared to the action levels as described below and documented in the report submitted to EPA.
+Upon receipt of the analytical results and data validation, the sample data will be compared to the action levels as described in Section 3 and documented in the report submitted to EPA.
 This report will include a recommendation for continuing or refining the sample frequency based on the results.